geopython/pygeoapi/README.md

 pytest tests
 ```

-Enviroment variable are set on file `pytest.ini`
+Environment variables are set on file `pytest.ini`